lusob/brAIn/README.md

 ## ✅ Running locally

 1. Install dependencies: `pip install -r requirements.txt`
-2. set `MARKDOWN_FILES` env var with the path to your obsidian vault
+2. set `MARKDOWN_FILES` env var with the path to your source files

    ```
-   export MARKDOWN_FILES="<path to yourobsidian vault>
+   export MARKDOWN_FILES="<path to your source files>
    ```

 3. Run `make ingest` to ingest markdown docs into the vectorstore (only needs to be done once).